arbal/awesome-stars/README.md

 ## Ruby

+- [hendotcat/ppl](https://github.com/hendotcat/ppl) - The command line address book
+- [postmodern/spidr](https://github.com/postmodern/spidr) - A versatile Ruby web spidering library that can spider a site, multiple domains, certain links or infinitely.
+Spidr is designed to be fast and easy to use.
 - [openjournals/joss](https://github.com/openjournals/joss) - The Journal of Open Source Software
 - [AdoptOpenJDK/homebrew-openjdk](https://github.com/AdoptOpenJDK/homebrew-openjdk) - AdoptOpenJDK HomeBrew Tap
 - [alan-ai/alan-sdk-flutter](https://github.com/alan-ai/alan-sdk-flutter) - Alan AI Flutter SDK adds a voice assistant or chatbot to your app.